 On rivers across the West, the high-water window typically occurs from mid-May to mid-June with the possibility of lasting longer during years with above-average snowpacks.

 “High water may last a few weeks in thin snowpack years, or prevail for a month or longer depending on how warm it is, how consistently warm it stays, and how cold it is getting in the high mountains at night,” according to Eric Riley, OARS.
 Wyoming Manager and Founder of the Swiftwater Safety Institute.

 Since it all comes down to the elusive spring runoff, and the window is often short, some guides wait decades to experience their favorite rivers at record-setting high-water flows.
 For the average person, snagging a spot on a high-water rafting trip with a reputable outfitter is the opportunity for an unprecedented adventure.

 What to Expect on the River

 Prior rafting experience is not always necessary, but people considering a high-water rafting trip should be in good health, capable swimmers and physically fit.
-Some outfitters may also require a swim test prior to certain trips when water levels are running higher than normal.
+Some outfitters may also require a swim practice prior to certain trips when water levels are running higher than normal.

 “Expect a faster paced trip that will require higher levels of muscular and cardiovascular exertion,” says Riley.
 “Expect to get wet, move fast, paddle hard and swim your butt off in the occasion that you find yourself in the water.”
 Being comfortable with your swimming ability is a must, he adds.

 According to a recent article in Rafting Magazine by Commodore Trevor, long, cold swims are the biggest concern for high-water trips.

 “Big snow packs mean that runoff will last well into the summer and the shock of cold water immersion can be debilitating even during hot summer trips,” writes Trevor.
 “Even if your safety boat is on point expecting long cold swims is the name of the game in big water boating.